fiorin7/words-flask/README.md

 # Building and deploying

-To build the docker image, you must first build [Whitakers Words](https://mk270.github.io/whitakers-words/) for linux.
+To build the docker image, you must first build [Whitaker's Words](https://mk270.github.io/whitakers-words/) for linux.

-Clone the words project into `./words` directory in this project then return their build instructions.
+Clone the words project into `./words` directory in this project then follow their build instructions.

 When this is done, run